twse/random-stuff/README.md

 5. Visit the credits page via `about:credits` (Mozilla browser) or click the link at the beginning and the entry will appear with the last updated date being changed.

 ## Manually adding a name to Mozilla credits list using GitHub's web user interface
-Direct modifications can only be done when you're committing and logged in as @gurumukhi.
+Direct modifications can only be done when you're committing and logged in as last entry in the below owner list.
 Alternatively, the user can be added to the repository's collaborator list.
 You won't receive any emails when your name is added - this will only see your name, email and citation in the log.
 1. Go to the `credits` directory of `community-data` repository, click the names.csv file and the pencil at the top-right corner to edit it.
 2. Add your name at the end.
 3. Use the name &lt;email&gt;: "citation" format for the commit message.